 • Official transcript from any college or university that the applicant has attended

-• Three letters of recommendation (two from faculty members, one from a community leader familiar with the applicant’s accomplishments.
+• Three letters of recommendation two of which come from faculty members and one from a community leader familiar with the applicant’s accomplishments.
 In the online application, applicants will identify recommenders, who will be contacted by the program and asked to submit letters electronically.

 • Proof of U.S. citizenship which can be one of the following: birth certificate, certificate of U.S. citizenship or U. S. passport.
 Note: if you use a birth certificate and are selected, you will need to send a hard copy of a notarized birth certificate.
 Those using passports or certificates of citizenship will have to bring originals at the start of the program.